Hilde Osland Goes Braless Under A Front-Tie Crop Top For Sultry Instagram Update

 Hilde Osland’s Instagram followers got an eyeful of her killer curves in today’s social media share.
-The Norwegian beauty looked smoking hot in a white, front-tie crop top, opting to go braless under the ribbed number for extra sauciness.
+The Norwegian beauty looked smoking hot in a white, front-tie crop top, and she opted to go braless under the ribbed number for extra sauciness.
 Hilde paired the long-sleeved top with light-gray sweats and white sneakers, giving off both sultry and cozy vibes in the sporty-chic outfit.
-She showed off the look while posing on a wood bench table set, and included a sexy close-up for a more detailed view of her bust.
+She showed off the look while posing on a wood bench table set and included a sexy close-up for a more detailed view of her bust.

 The model put her incredible figure on full display in the first photo, which showing her sitting sideways on the cushioned seat.
 She held one leg folded in front of her body, giving fans a good look at her platform mesh kicks, and raised her arms, pulling up her long, blond tresses into what looked like a messy bun.
 A white scrunchie adorned her wrist, indicating that she was in the midst of styling her hair.